Columbia Basin Trust Arts and Culture Grant Programs

 I want to create a brochure (or a website) to market myself or my work.
 Is this eligible for CKCA funding?

-My arts and culture project has social, environmental, heritage (or other non-arts and cultural themes).
+My arts and culture project has social, environmental, heritage (or other non-arts and culture) themes.
 Is it eligible for CKCA funding?

 Where can I find a full list of ineligible requests?

-Please see the current Primary Funding Policies and Guidelines document for a full list of ineligible requests.
+See the current Primary Funding Policies document for a full list of ineligible requests.

 How can I improve my chances at writing a great application?